Best Cut Out Sugar Cookie Recipe

 How do you make cut out cookies keep their shape?

-Most people choose to bake sugar cookies when they’re looking to create cut out shapes for a special occasion or holiday, so it’s a major bummer when you take the time to painstakingly roll out the dough, cut it into various shapes, and then bake it only to find they look like big blobs when they come out of the oven.
+Most people bake sugar cookies when they’re looking to create beautiful cut-out shapes for a special occasion, so it’s a real bummer when you roll out the sugar cookie dough, chill it, carefully cut each shape, and then bake cookies that come out looking like blobs.

 Best Sugar Cookie Dough for Cutouts